 Signal loss: Wireless mesh’s biggest drawback

-When you wirelessly link Wi-Fi broadcasters together, you will have to deal with a phenomenon called signal loss.
+When you wirelessly link Wi-Fi broadcasters together, you will have to deal with signal degradation over distance and a phenomenon called signal loss.

 Signal loss happens when a hub’s wireless band receives and rebroadcasts Wi-Fi signals at the same time.
 Having to do two things simultaneously, it loses some 50 percent of its efficiency.
-Keep in mind that signal loss happens even when you’re getting full bars Wi-Fi signal on your device.
+Keep in mind that signal loss has nothing to do with the Wi-Fi indicator on a client — you have it even when you’re getting a full-bar Wi-Fi signal on your phone.

 For this reason, avoid using cheap extenders of slow Wi-Fi standards since, after the signal loss, the actual Wi-Fi speed is too sluggish to be useful.
 Again, the signal bars on the end device don’t mean much.

-To reduce signal loss, networking vendor has introduced tri-band Wi-Fi systems (and extenders), such as the Netgear Orbi, which has a third dedicated backhaul band.
-This band is used only to connect the hubs, allowing the other two bands to focus on serving clients.
+To reduce signal loss, networking vendors resort to tri-band Wi-Fi systems (and extenders).
+Netgear is the pioneer on this front with the introduction of the Orbi product line, which has a second 5 GHz band dedicated to the job of linking the hubs (dedicated backhaul), allowing the other two to focus on serving clients.

 How to best set up a mesh Wi-Fi system